 Memphis has a higher proportion of young children than suburban Shelby County.

-Children under five are the largest age group of Memphis children, representing 28 percent of all residents under age 20.
-In suburban Shelby County, children from 10 to 14 are the largest group (Figure 2).
+Figure 2 shows the age distribution of children in Memphis and in suburban Shelby County.
+Children under five are the largest age group of Memphis children, representing 30 percent of all residents under age 18.
+In suburban Shelby County, children from ten to 14 are the largest group (Figure 2).